troutowicz/node-yesnowtf/README.md

 ## Module Usage

-This module supports promises as well as the usual callbacks.
+This module provides the option to use promises instead of callbacks.

 ```javascript
 var yesnowtf = require('yesnowtf');